AInnovationQL/electricity_price/README.md

 ## Use Guide

-- Clone or zip-copy the entire repository (https://github.com/AInnovationQL/electricity_price) to your local machine.
+- Clone or zip-copy the entire repository to your local machine.
 - Ensure Jupyter Notebook or JupyterLab has been installed to run the notebooks.
 - Install necessary python packages as listed in the `requirements.txt` file associate with python version 3.10.
-- Download the dataset `X_train_NHkHMNU.csv`, `y_train.csv` and `X_test_final.csv` into the `data` folder from the website https://challengedata.ens.fr/participants/challenges/97/.
+- Download the dataset `X_train_NHkHMNU.csv`, `y_train.csv` and `X_test_final.csv` into the `data` folder from the data challenge platform.
 - Install necessary Python packages as listed in the `requirements.txt` file.
 - Open and run directly the main notebook `ml_prediction.ipynb`, it can automatically call the notebook `feature_enginnering.ipynb`.
-- The output results `y_test_submission.csv` under the `data` folder can be submitted to the data challenge platform https://challengedata.ens.fr/participants/challenges/97/.
+- The output results `y_test_submission.csv` under the `data` folder can be submitted to the data challenge platform.
 - Notice that the nootbook `EDA.ipynb` to understand the data and the `feature_enginnering.ipynb` for data preprocessing can be performed independently and individually.

 ## More Information about the Data Challenge